samialabed/Stackelberg/Readme.txt

 * 2.Running the demo *
 **********************

-A very simple example of leader class, SimpleLeader, has been provided, and its source code is under /src as well.
+A very simple example of leader class, comp34120.ex2.SimpleLeader, has been provided, and its source code is under /src as well.

-To run the simulation with the SimpleLeader, you need to
+To run the simulation with the comp34120.ex2.SimpleLeader, you need to

 i) run